 Hotel Operations Manager: Job Description and Requirements

 In order to be successful, hotels need an experienced hotel operations manager to oversee day-to-day operations.
 Duties include supervising the work staff and interacting with customers to ensure satisfaction.
-Prospective professionals can earn a bachelor's degree or, with additional work experience or job training, earn a certificate or associate's degree.
+Prospective professionals may qualify for this job with a bachelor's degree or related work experience and a certificate or associate's degree.

 Hotel Operations Manager